Before commencement of studies

 Be aware of security when working with AU's IT systems: Read more about information security.

-If you experience problems, always start by looking at serviceinfo.au.dk, where you can see if there are general operational disruptions.
+If you experience technical problems, we recommend first checking serviceinfo.au.dk, where you can see whether there are any general service disruptions.

-In addition, you can always contact your local IT support, which is ready to help you.
-You can find your IT support right here.
+If that is not the case, you can contact your local IT support: You can find your contact information right here.

 Get ready to start your studies with AU’s online introduction course: Study@AU.